Location of Thesis Examination

 Wade, Andrew D., "Hearts and Minds: Examining the Evolution of the Egyptian Excerebration and Evisceration Traditions through the IMPACT Mummy Database" (2012).
 University of Western Ontario - Electronic Thesis and Dissertation Repository.
 Paper 453.

-Archaeological Anthropology Commons, Biological and Physical Anthropology Commons, Body Regions Commons, Cardiovascular System Commons, Databases and Information Systems Commons, Digestive System Commons, Knowledge Translation Commons, Medical Biophysics Commons, Musculoskeletal System Commons, Radiology Commons, Respiratory System Commons
+Archaeological Anthropology Commons, Biological and Physical Anthropology Commons, Body Regions Commons, Cardiovascular System Commons, Databases and Information Systems Commons, Digestive System Commons, Medical Biophysics Commons, Musculoskeletal System Commons, Radiology Commons, Respiratory System Commons, Translational Medical Research Commons